nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 5.  **Quality** - Should be able to update learned words according to schedule and maintain the left ones when a learning session accidentally closes.
 6.  **Quality** - Should be able to provide the learner with a reasonable and personalized time schedule for language learning.
 7.  **Quality** - Should be able to handle any user input correctly without crashing.
-8.  **Capacity** - Should be able to hold up to 100 persons without a noticeable sluggishness(longer than 2 seconds) in performance for typical usage.
+8.  **Capacity** - Should be able to hold up to 100 people without a noticeable sluggishness(longer than 2 seconds) in performance for typical usage.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Flashcard**: A virtual card with a word on one side and its translation on the other side
+* **Flash card**: A virtual card with a word on one side and its translation on the other side
 * **Word**: A word in the language you want to learn
 * **Translation**: The word in your native language that corresponds to the word you want to learn